mef/linux-mef/README.md

 * location: Belgium
 * locale: Ireland

-/dev/sda3 should be set as noatime and have journaling disabled
+/dev/sda3 should be set as noatime and have journaling disabled (c.f. https://foxutech.com/how-to-disable-enable-journaling/)

 ### Post-install